 Being able to shoot in RAW helps you to get the absolute best out of the new range of high-quality cameras on Android phones.
 You don’t need to do it all the time — for quick snapshots you’re going to post to Facebook, you can continue to use your normal camera app.

 But for those occasions when you want to get the best shot, or if you’re shooting in low light or other difficult conditions, it is an invaluable tool.
+Read our RAW vs. JPEG comparison to learn when to use which format.

 Image credit: Galaxy S7 via Razvan Baltaretu